saqibcare/Paying-through-Smart-Phone/README.md

 number of ways to facilitate the mobile application users but the choice should be made on the basis of what they need and how you facilitate.

-This work was carried out within the Web and Mobile Apps class.
-I would like to thank our Prof. Dr. Yvonne Jung from Hochschule Fulda, who supervised throughout this course.
-I would also like to thanks my brother, Adil Shehzad from Technical University Chemnitz, who helped me in understanding the Android platform.
+This work was carried out within the Web and Mobile Apps Course.
+I would like to thank our [Prof. Dr. Yvonne Jung](https://www.hs-fulda.de/angewandte-informatik/ueber-uns/professuren/details/person/prof-dr-yvonne-jung-301/contactBox) from Hochschule Fulda, who supervised throughout this course.

 ## REFERENCES